 - 1. If equipped, make sure the dryer is enabled and adjusted to the proper operating temperature. - 2.
 Make sure the water chiller is enabled and adjusted to the proper operating temperature. - 3.
 If equipped, make sure the mold enclosure de-humidifier, air compressor and water tower supplies are enabled. - 4.
-Check the air pressure settings for the machine. - 5.
+Check the air pressure settings for the machine. - For pneumatic specifications refer to Section 3.4 - 5.
 Make sure the compressed air for the mold is turned off.
 If the compressed air is left on as the hot runner heats up, air will leak from the system.
 This will cool the hot runner and delay the startup. - 6.
 Slowly open the clamp to full shutheight. - 7.
 Turn on the hot runner cooling system.